AlphaFlo®

 AlphaFlo® is a liquid, canine amniotic tissue allograft intended to supplement and protect tissues.

-AlphaFlo® is a liquid, acellular, canine amniotic tissue allograft comprised of amnion, intended to supplement and protect tissues.
-It is cryopreserved and provided frozen in three volumes.
+AlphaFlo® is a liquid, acellular, canine amniotic tissue allograft comprised of amnion intended to supplement and protect tissues.

-Item Number Size
+Item Number | Size:

-AF-010050 0.5 cc
+AF-010050 | 0.5 cc

-AF-010100 1.0 cc
+AF-010100 | 1.0 cc

-AF-010200 2.0 cc
+AF-010200 | 2.0 cc

 How does AlphaFlo® compare?